alfonsoruiz/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    The DOM or Document Object Model is an API that represents an HTML document as a tree structure comprised of node objects.

 2. What is an event?

+    Events are actions that take place within a program environment.

 3. What is an event listener?

+    Event Listeners allow us to detect specific events that take place in a progrmimng evniroment and preform a given set of actions once the event we are listening occurs.

 4. Why would we convert a NodeList into an Array?

+    Converting an a NodeList into an array allows us to use and manipulate list in an easier way by allowing us to use native array methods like forEach(), .map() etc.

 5. What is a component?

+    Web components are encapuslated re-usable sections code that are made up of HTML, CSS (If Styling is required) and JS(if functionality is required).

 ### Git Set up